MohammedSalman999/Sliding-Sign-In-Sig-up-Component-for-React-And-Next.js-Using-Tailwind/README.md

-# Sliding-Sign-In-Sig-up-Component-for-React-And-Next.js-Using-Tailwind
-This React/Next.js component, styled with Tailwind CSS, provides a sleek sliding sign-in/signup interface for seamless user authentication.
 Sliding Sign-in/Signup Page Component
-This React/Next.js component, styled with Tailwind CSS, provides a sleek sliding sign-in/signup interface for seamless user authentication.
+This component provides a sliding sign-in/signup interface for React/Next.js applications, styled with Tailwind CSS.

 Usage
 Clone the repository or copy the component code into your React/Next.js project.